ay-lab/FitHiChIP/README.md

 	#=========================

 A.4) PeakFile: Reference ChIP-seq peak file (recommended to use standard ENCODE peaks.
 Otherwise, User may separately compute the peaks, using macs2, or even employ the package hichipper to compute the peaks).

+	The computed peaks (.narrowPeak file) needs to be provided as an input.

 	**** Mandatory parameter.

 A.5) OutDir: Output directory which would contain all the results.
 Default: present working directory.

 A.6) HiCProBasedir: Installation directory of HiC-pro package. (example: /custom_path/HiCPro/HiC-Pro_2.9.0/)

 	*** Mandatory parameter.

+	*** Using this base path, following executables are tracked:
+	HiCProBasedir/scripts/build_matrix
+	HiCProBasedir/scripts/ice

+	The first executable computes the inetraction matrix (from the valid pairs file).
+	The second executable computes the ICE bias (if user opts for ICE bias correction)

 #===================================
 B) Reference genome related parameters:
 #======================================

-B.1) RefGenome: Reference genome name for the current valid pairs.
-Can be hg19, mm9, etc. Default: hg19

-B.2) ChrSizeFile: File having the reference chromosome size.
+B.1) ChrSizeFile: File having the reference chromosome size.

 	Default: chrom_hg19.sizes (already provided within the TestData folder).

-B.3) RefFasta: Fasta formatted sequence of the reference chromosome (such as hg19, mm9).
+B.2) RefFasta: Fasta formatted sequence of the reference chromosome (such as hg19, mm9).

+	***** Optional parameter.
+Default value is blank (empty string).

-	 Used to compute the mappability and GC content information (downloading instructions are mentioned above).
+	***** If provided by the user (like the file hg19.fa), used to compute the mappability and GC content information (downloading instructions are mentioned above).

-		Default: hg19.fa

-B.4) MappabilityFile: Reference mappability file (according to the reference genome).
+B.3) MappabilityFile: Reference mappability file (according to the reference genome).

-		Download from the site: http://hgdownload.cse.ucsc.edu/goldenPath/
+	***** Optional parameter.
+Default value is blank (empty string).

+	***** If provided by the user, used to compute the mappability information.
+In such a case, user needs to download this file from the site: http://hgdownload.cse.ucsc.edu/goldenPath/

 	*** Should be provided in the bedgraph format.

-For bigWig file, user should use the following UCSC utility for converting to bedGraph format: BigWigToBedgraph inp.bw out.bedGraph
+	*** For bigWig file, user should use the following UCSC utility for converting to bedGraph format: BigWigToBedgraph inp.bw out.bedGraph

-B.5) REFragFile: File containing the restriction fragment information, with respect to the reference
+B.4) REFragFile: File containing the restriction fragment information, with respect to the reference
 	genome and the restriction site.

+	**** Optional parameter.
+Default value is blank (empty string).

-The file format (tab delimited):		chr     interval_start  	interval_end
+	**** If provided, the file format (tab delimited) is: chr     interval_start  	interval_end

 	The MboI restriction fragment file "MboI_hg19_RE_Fragments.bed"
-	(most commonly used restriction fragment in various HiChIP pipelines) is provided in the TestData folder.
-For other restriction fragment files, please refer to the HiC Pro manual for how to create them.
+	(most commonly used restriction fragment in various HiChIP pipelines) is provided as an example file, in the TestData folder.

+	**** For other restriction fragment files,
+	please refer to the HiC-Pro manual (https://github.com/nservant/HiC-Pro) to know about their generation.

-B.6) GCSize: Size of the window upstream and downstream the restriction site, for computing the GC content.
+B.5) GCSize: Size of the window upstream and downstream the restriction site, for computing the GC content.
 	Default = 200 (as per the specification in the package HiCNorm [PMID: 23023982])

+	**** This value is not used unless reference fasta sequence, mappability file, and the restriction fragment file is not provided.

-B.7) MappSize: Size of the window upstream and downstream the restriction site, to calculate the mappability information.
+B.6) MappSize: Size of the window upstream and downstream the restriction site, to calculate the mappability information.
 	Default = 500 (as per the specification of HiCNorm [PMID: 23023982])

+	**** This value is not used unless reference fasta sequence, mappability file, and the restriction fragment file is not provided.

 #===================================
 C) Generic parameters for profiling interactions: